- 4 boneless skinless chicken breast halves

 - 2 tablespoons cornstarch

 - 2 tablespoons cold water

 - Sprinkle chicken with salt and pepper.
-In a large skillet over medium heat, cook chicken in oil 5-6 minutes on each side or until a meat thermometer reaches 170°.
+In a skillet over medium heat, cook chicken in oil on both sides for about 10 minutes or until juices run clear.

 - Meanwhile, in a saucepan, cook bacon until crisp.
 Drain, reserving 1 tablespoon drippings; set bacon aside.
 Gradually stir broth into the drippings, scraping pan to loosen browned bits.
 Bring to a boil.
 Boil, uncovered, for 5 minutes.
 Add pears; return to a boil.
 Boil, uncovered, for 5 minutes or until pears are tender.
 Combine cornstarch and water until smooth; add the chives.
 Gradually stir into pear sauce; bring to a boil.
 Cook and stir for 2 minutes or until thickened and bubbly.
 Stir in bacon.
 Serve over the chicken.
 Yield: 4 servings.